justisGipson/justisGipson/README.md

 Focusing on how to build reliable, performant, and scalable infrastructure.

 Learning more about:
-  - Go, Rust
+  - Go
   - Terraform, IaC
-  - AWS
-  - Networking
-  - Security
+  - Kubernetes

 Having developed apps, web pages, & cli tools - I have found that my interests primarily lie in infrastructure, automation, devops & reliability.

-- :snake: Learning - Rust, Go
+- ⎈ Learning - Go, Kubernetes
 - :diving_mask: Deep Dives into Terraform and AWS DevOps
 - :coffee: Ask me about my backpacking or glassblowing experience
 - :computer: Google IT Automation Specialist & GCP DevOps Engineer, studying for AWS DOP & Hashicorp Terraform certifications